maryjohnben/mary-portfolio/README.md

 - Visual Studio Code
 <p>More styling and features will be added promptly.</p>
 <p>
 Currently working on full stack JavaScript based application.
 Updates will be added shortly.
-Progress can be viewed in full-stack-project folder.
+Progress can be viewed in thd full-stack-project folder with the project.
 </p>
 <p> Technologies to be used in the full stack application: